 Legislation covering requirements for regular business reporting to ensure information disclosure and transparency.
 Risk relates to lack of business transparency and/or incorrect disclosure of legally required business information.

-No laws applicable

-There are no legal requirements related to disclosure for business connected to the palm oil sector in Indonesia, except related with public documents such as AMDAL, Concession status.
+No laws applicable, there are no legal requirements related to disclosure for business connected to the palm oil sector in Indonesia.